Report a faulty traffic light

 Sometimes it is necessary for engineers to change signal timings at the site itself.
 This may be due to a change in the amount of traffic on one or more approaches.

 Often it’s not easy to see why your journey is taking longer.
-We try to ensure that every approach is served proportionally to their demands.
+We try to make sure that every approach is served proportionally to their demands.
 However, this is a challenge with the increased traffic flows that result from a growing town.
 Unfortunately there may be times where traffic increases and there is no feasible way to reduce this.

 If you are unhappy with the timings of the lights in a particular area, we will investigate your concerns by analysing traffic flows to determine whether alterations are necessary.
 We will also check that vehicle detectors on the lights are working correctly.